wduquette/joe/mdbook/src/patterns.md

 As when matching `Map` values, the pattern can reference a subset of the object's fields.

-## Instance Patterns
+## Named-Field Patterns

-An instance pattern is like a [map pattern](#map-patterns), but it can match on the value's type as well as on its fields.
-For example,
+A named-field pattern matches the type and field values for any Joe value with named fields.

 ```joe
 class Thing {